Australia's Second Biggest Yacht Race

 Did you know?

-Make sure you're looking at the sky at 10am when the Easter Bunny drops in - literally!
+Make sure you're looking at the sky when the Easter Bunny drops in - literally!
 But the real fun starts once he hits the ground.
-The Bupa Roving Bunny and Easter Egg Giveaways will run from 10.30am until all the eggs are gone.
+The Roving Bunny and Easter Egg Giveaways will rove through the crowds until all the eggs are gone.